 All members of the Compensation Committee are independent.
-Since April 17, 2015, the committee members have been Mr. Sanchez (chair), Mr. Carp, Ms. Patsley and Ms. Whitman.
+From April 21, 2016, to April 20, 2017, the committee members were Mr. Sanchez (chair), Mr. Carp, Ms. Patsley and Christine Todd Whitman (who retired from the board in April 2017).
+Since April 21, 2017, the committee members have been Mr. Sanchez (Chair), Mr. Carp and Ms. Patsley.
 The committee is responsible for:

-- Reviewing the performance of the CEO and determining his compensation. - Setting the compensation of the company's other executive officers. - Overseeing administration of employee benefit plans. - Making recommendations to the board regarding: - Institution and termination of, revisions in and actions under employee benefit plans that (i) increase benefits only for officers of the company or disproportionately increase benefits for officers of the company more than other employees of the company, (ii) require or permit the issuance of the company's stock or (iii) the board must approve. - Reservation of company stock for use as awards of grants under plans or as contributions or sales to any trustee of any employee benefit plan. - Taking action as appropriate regarding the institution and termination of, revisions in and actions under employee benefit plans that are not required to be approved by the board. - Appointing, setting the compensation of, overseeing and considering the independence of any compensation consultant or other advisor.
+- Reviewing the performance of the CEO and determining his compensation. - Setting the compensation of the company's other executive officers. - Overseeing administration of employee benefit plans. - Making recommendations to the board regarding: - i Institution and termination of, revisions in and actions under employee benefit plans that (i) increase benefits only for officers of the company or disproportionately increase benefits for officers of the company more than other employees of the company, (ii) require or permit the issuance of the company's stock or (iii) require board approval. - Reservation of company stock for use as awards of grants under plans or as contributions or sales to any trustee of any employee benefit plan. - Taking action as appropriate regarding the institution and termination of, revisions in and actions under employee benefit plans that are not required to be approved by the board. - Appointing, setting the compensation of, overseeing and considering the independence of any compensation consultant or other advisor.

-The Compensation Committee met six times in 2016.
+The Compensation Committee met six times in 2017.
 The Compensation Committee holds regularly scheduled meetings, reports its activities to the board, and consults with the board before setting annual executive compensation.
-Please see page 30 for a report of the committee.
+See page 30 for a report of the committee.

 In performing its functions, the committee is supported by the company's Human Resources organization.
 The committee has the authority to retain any advisors it deems appropriate to carry out its responsibilities.
-The committee retained Pearl Meyer & Partners as its compensation consultant for the 2016 compensation cycle.
+The committee retained Pearl Meyer & Partners as its compensation consultant for the 2017 compensation cycle.
 The committee instructed the consultant to advise it directly on executive compensation philosophy, strategies, pay levels, decision-making processes and other matters within the scope of the committee's charter.
 Additionally, the committee instructed the consultant to assist the company's Human Resources organization in its support of the committee in these matters with such items as peer-group assessment, analysis of the executive compensation market, and compensation recommendations.

 The Compensation Committee considers it important that its compensation consultant's objectivity not be compromised by other engagements with the company or its management.
 In support of this belief, the committee has a policy on compensation consultants, a copy of which may be found on www.ti.com/corporategovernance.
-During 2016, the committee determined that its compensation consultant was independent of the company and had no conflict of interest.
+During 2017, the committee determined that its compensation consultant was independent of the company and had no conflict of interest.